Bill Masterton: Legacy

 Several awards were named in Masterton's memory.
 The Bill Masterton Memorial Trophy was created in 1968 under the trusteeship of the Professional Hockey Writers' Association (PHWA) and is presented annually to the "National Hockey League player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey".
 The University of Denver Pioneers ice hockey team named its most valuable player award after him, and his Winnipeg high school, Miles Macdonell Collegiate, presents a scholarship in his name.
 High schools in Bloomington, where the North Stars played their games, also award scholarships in Masterton's name.
-The Minnesota North Stars pulled his jersey number 19 out of circulation following his death and formally retired it in 1987.
+The Minnesota North Stars formally retired Masterton's number 19 jersey in 1987.
+However, it had not been reissued since his death, and it was understood long before 1987 that no North Star would ever wear it again.
 That honour followed the franchise when it relocated south to become the Dallas Stars.

-Masterton was inducted into the Colorado Sports Hall of Fame in 1985, and named to the NCAA's 50th anniversary team in 1997.
+Masterton is an honored Member of the Manitoba Hockey Hall of Fame, he was inducted into the Colorado Sports Hall of Fame in 1985, and named to the NCAA's 50th anniversary team in 1997.